Stellarator-X/ConvoBot/Programming Assignments/Response Generation/README.md

 Sequence-to-Sequence Model for generating responses, trained on stimulus-response samples from movie subtitiles.

+Installing Required Dependencies : `$ pip install -r requirements.txt`

 ## Sequence to Sequence Model

 ### Contents

 1. [responseGeneration_keras.ipynb](responseGeneration_keras.ipynb) - Notebook for training and testing the model
 2. [response_generation.py](response_generation.py) - Script for loading the trained model from saved checkpoints, API for response generation with the model
-3. [deployment.py](deployment.py) - uses the streamlit API to generate responses from through the response_generation script.
+3. [deployment.py](deployment.py) - uses the streamlit API to generate responses through the response_generation script.
 Can be run with :</br>
 `$streamlit run deployment.py`

 ***